Such Good Friends: Critical reception

 TV Guide rated the film one star, saying it "aimed at being contemporary but turned out contemptible.
 It does, however, provide a look at a tough-skinned New York lifestyle that Big Apple resident Preminger well understood."

+Gene Siskel gave the film 3½ out of 4 stars and called it "absolutely delightful."

 Awards and nominations

 Cannon was nominated for the Golden Globe Award for Best Actress – Motion Picture Drama.
-Jane Fonda won the award for her performance in Klute.
+Jane Fonda won the award for her performance in Klute at the 29th Golden Globe Awards.